gazebosim/docs/dome/ros_integration.md

 ros_ign_bridge provides a network bridge which enables the exchange of messages between ROS 1 and Ignition Transport.
 Its support is limited to only certain message types.
-Please, read this [README](https://github.com/osrf/ros_ign/blob/melodic/ros_ign_bridge/README.md) to verify if your message type is supported by the bridge.
+Please, read this [README](https://github.com/osrf/ros_ign/blob/noetic/ros_ign_bridge/README.md) to verify if your message type is supported by the bridge.

 # How to install ros_ign_bridge

 ## Binary install

-Citadel binaries are available for ROS Noetic and Foxy.
+Dome binaries are available for ROS Noetic and Foxy (ROS2).
 Check out the [table on ros_ign](https://github.com/ignitionrobotics/ros_ign) for other combinations.

 For example, to install on Noetic use: